Injury Compensation Calculator for Settlement Payouts

 Several factors determine how much compensation you receive for personal injury cases.
 According to the QLD Civil Liability Act 2003, loss is typically determined using “heads of damages.”

-The financial elements of a compensation claim that contribute towards the value of an approved payout include economic and non-economic factors such as:
+The financial elements of a compensation claim that contribute towards the value of an approved compensation payment include economic and non-economic factors such as:

-• Medical costs like hospital, ambulance, medication, rehab and doctor appointments
+• Medical expenses like hospital, ambulance, medication, rehab and doctor appointments

 • Lost earnings and superannuation, past and future